Hello, and welcome to my website!

 Pandora: A Tool to Estimate Dimensionality Reduction Stability of Genotype Data

-J. Haag, A. I. Jordan and A. Stamatakis (2024) Pandora: A Tool to Estimate Dimensionality Reduction Stability of Genotype Data. bioRxiv. https://doi.org/10.1101/2024.03.14.584962
+J. Haag, A. I. Jordan, A. Stamatakis (2024) Pandora: A Tool to Estimate Dimensionality Reduction Stability of Genotype Data. bioRxiv. https://doi.org/10.1101/2024.03.14.584962

 Predicting Phylogenetic Bootstrap Values via Machine Learning

-J. Wiegert, D. Höhler, J. Haag, Alexandros Stamatakis (2024) Predicting Phylogenetic Bootstrap Values via Machine Learning. bioRxiv. https://doi.org/10.1101/2024.03.04.583288
+J. Wiegert, D. Höhler, J. Haag, A. Stamatakis (2024) Predicting Phylogenetic Bootstrap Values via Machine Learning. bioRxiv. https://doi.org/10.1101/2024.03.04.583288

-A representative Performance Assessment of Maximum Likelihood based Phylogenetic Inference Tools (Preprint)
+A representative Performance Assessment of Maximum Likelihood based Phylogenetic Inference Tools

-D. Höhler, J. Haag, A. M. Kozlov and A. Stamatakis (2022) A representative Performance Assessment of Maximum Likelihood based Phylogenetic Inference Tools. bioRxiv. https://doi.org/10.1101/2022.10.31.514545
+D. Höhler, J. Haag, A. M. Kozlov, A. Stamatakis (2022) A representative Performance Assessment of Maximum Likelihood based Phylogenetic Inference Tools. bioRxiv. https://doi.org/10.1101/2022.10.31.514545

 Talks